 The goal of Meet and Code is to introduce children and young people between the ages of 8 and 24 to the world of technology and coding.
 The events are designed to show young people how much fun coding can be and how it can help bring ideas to life.
 They should learn how technology works and how IT affects our daily lives.
 By exploring a broad range of technology and digital topics and creative coding, they will be encouraged to develop the digital skills they need in today's world.

-The EU Code Week takes place October 6-21, 2018 and is based on an idea of the Young Advisors, an advisory group of former EU Commissioner for Digital Agenda Neelie Kroes, and is supported by the European Commission.
-The Meet and Code initiative promotes science and technology related events of all kinds in the context of and during the EU Code Week - with 500 € grant money per event.
+The EU Code Week initiative was launched in 2013 by the Young Advisors, an advisory group of former EU Commissioner for Digital Agenda Neelie Kroes, and is supported by the European Commission.
+This year, the EU Code Week will take place from 5-20 October 2019.

 The target group for the events are children and young people between 8 and 24 years, who are to be introduced to the world of technology and coding.